dzchoi/Lazy-evaluated-matrix-module/README.md

 * `T operator()(unsigned, unsigned) const`
 * `T& operator()(unsigned, unsigned)`

-The first one is called on const matrix, while the second is called on non-const matrix, regardless of the matrix is mutable or immutable.
-However, the second can be called only for mutable matrix and causes an assert error otherwise.
+The first one is called on `const` matrices, while the second is called on non-`const` matrices, regardless of the matrix is mutable or immutable.
+However, the second can be called only for mutable matrices and causes an assert error otherwise.
 ~~~C++
 const matrix A = matrix(2, 3, 0.);
 std::cout << A(0, 0);  // OK